Froberg mutiny: Mutiny

-On the third day, the mutineers sent one of the hostages, an officer, with a message from the mutineers, which was ignored once again.
-The officer told the British authorities of conditions in the fort, but had to return since they had kept his wife.
-Shortly afterwards the rebels began fighting among themselves, and a faction which was ready to surrender hoisted the white flag; another faction took it down.
-Seeing there was disagreement among the rebels Villettes sent a delegation to negotiate with them, but they still refused to surrender.
+On the third day, the mutineers sent one of the hostages, an officer, to the British with a message from the mutineers, which was once again ignored.
+The officer told the British authorities of the conditions in the fort but had to return since his wife was still a hostage.
+Shortly afterwards, the rebels began fighting among themselves and a faction which was ready to surrender hoisted the white flag, but another faction took it down.
+Seeing there was disagreement among the rebels, Villettes sent a delegation to negotiate with the mutineers but they still refused to surrender.

 On the fifth day, 8 April, the families of the officers held hostage were released since the mutineers were running out of food.
 The rebels sent an ultimatum threatening to destroy the fort unless provisions were sent.
-When it expired they sent another in which they threatened to kill all the remaining hostages.
-Meanwhile, there was more infighting between the rebels, and a group of Germans and Poles managed to open the gates of the fort.
-While most of the mutineers escaped and surrendered, some twenty others remained inside behind the re-closed gates.
+When it expired, they sent another in which they threatened to kill all the remaining hostages.
+Meanwhile, there was more infighting between the rebels and a group of Germans and Poles managed to open the gates of the fort.
+While most of the mutineers escaped and surrendered, twenty others remained inside behind the re-closed gates.

 On 10 April, the remaining mutineers fired on Valletta, though they caused no injury.
 Villettes then ordered that the fort be stormed.
 A party of 40 men under Lieutenant de Clermont, who was himself part of the Froberg Regiment, scaled the fort and took control of it, taking no losses in the process.
 The fort fell but six rebels retreated into the gunpowder magazine, threatening to blow it up.
-After two days, they blew up the magazine's 600 barrels of gunpowder, and killed three British sentries.
-In the ensuing confusion the six rebels managed to escape to the countryside.
+After two days, they blew up the magazine's 600 barrels of gunpowder and killed three British sentries.
+In the ensuing confusion, the six rebels managed to escape to the countryside.